sookinoby/generative-models/README.md

 If you look at the text generated, we will note the model has learnt open and close quotations("").
 It has definite structure and looks similar to 'nietzsche'.

-Next we will look into generative models for images and specially GAN (Generative Adversarial network)
+Next we will look into generative models for images and specially GAN

 ## Generative Adversarial Network (GAN)